The name of the association is the ‘Gibraltar Funds & Investments Association’ (hereafter referred to as ‘GFIA’ and/or the ‘Association’).

 c) To elect a Committee of up to ten members, from which a Chairman, a Deputy Chairman, a Secretary and a Treasurer shall be chosen.

 d) To transact any other business of which due notice has been given to the Secretary.

 Twenty one days notice in writing or by electronic communication (email, facsimile, etc.) of the Annual General Meeting must be given.

-Members standing for election to the Committee at the Annual General Meeting shall give fourteen days notice in writing or by electronic communication (email, facsimile, etc.) to the Secretary of their intention to do so.
+Members standing for election to the Committee at the Annual General Meeting shall give seven days notice in writing or by electronic communication (email, facsimile, etc.) to the Secretary of their intention to do so.
 The Secretary shall inform the Members of those persons who are standing for election to the Committee.